 Shrewsbury night bus used by nearly 400 in first week as public are urged 'use it or lose it'

+Shrewsbury night bus used by nearly 400 in first week as public urged to 'use it or lose it'

 Nearly 400 people used Shrewsbury's Night Bus in the first week of its trial.